Damages Recoverable in a Wrongful Death Lawsuit

 July 28, 2025

 When a loved one passes away due to the negligent or intentional actions of another, families are left not only with emotional trauma but also with significant financial burdens.
 In Washington, a wrongful death lawsuit offers a path for families to seek compensation for these losses.
 If you're dealing with such a situation, having a knowledgeable wrongful death attorney on your side is critical.
-Jeffrey S. Floyd & Associates, PLLC, based in Washington, understands the complexities involved and can help you navigate the legal process to recover the compensation you deserve.
+Floyd Personal Injury Law Group, based in Washington, understands the complexities involved and can help you navigate the legal process to recover the compensation you deserve.

 What is a Wrongful Death Lawsuit?